 If another participant declines an invitation, repeated requests are considered a violation of their consent and stated boundaries.

 Finally, remember that a person’s past consent to a certain activity is not an implicit acceptance of their future participation in the same activity.

-Workshop facilitators must ensure they communicate clearly about the nature of each workshop upfront, and obtain consent from all participants on potentially sensitive aspects of the activity (either emotionally or physically sensitive; a check-list will be provided for guidance).
+Workshop facilitators must ensure they communicate clearly about the nature of each workshop upfront, including about potentially sensitive aspects of the activity (either emotionally or physically sensitive; a check-list will be provided for guidance).
 Workshop participants too are responsible for ensuring that during the activity they remain within the limits of consent agreed by the group.

 Respect for privacy

 Non-monogamy is still a delicate issue in many social environments, and disclosing a non-monogamous lifestyle could result in severe consequences.
 All participants have a right to privacy, including: